wimpheling/hit/README.md

 # TODO : After stabilization

 - clarify API
-- do we need insert quietly ?
 - enums for string type
-- unique in parent/parent.parent
   dependencies =>
 - provide methods so you don't need to use LinkedHashMap to use hit